carlosfrias/bootstrap-cloudshell-project/README.md

        BILLING_ID: "CHANGE_ME"
        GCLOUD_ACCOUNT_USER: "CHANGE_ME"

 7. It is required that you `resources/override.yml` with your project name.
-Attributes defined in `resources/override.yml' Please note that the `FOLDER_DISPLAY_NAME` enables you to use a GCP folder under which to contain your project.
+Attributes defined in `resources/override.yml` will override attributes defined in `resources/defaults.yml`.
+Please note that the `FOLDER_DISPLAY_NAME` enables you to use a GCP folder under which to contain your project.

        ---
        PROJECT_ID: "friasc-runtime-MMDDYYYY_HHMM"